aswarth123/aswarth123.github.io/index.md

     managed to do this task completly.*
     [View Code](https://github.com/aswarth123/amfoss-tasks/blob/master/TASK-8/code)
 ### TASK-10 (DID EARLIER)
-   *Watching CS50 lectures was a boring task but I managed to watch it atlest till week-4 but I was unable to complete all the assignments of that because I utilised this time to do the other tasks.*
+   *Watching CS50 lectures was a boring task but I managed to watch lectures till week-4 but I was unable to complete all the assignments of that because I utilised this time to do the other tasks.*
    [View code](https://github.com/aswarth123/amfoss-tasks/tree/master/task%2010)
 ## THE TASKS I DID'NT COMPLETE